py-smart-gardena/py-smart-gardena/README.md

 The entrypoint of the library is the the SmartSytem class (in gardena.smart_system package).
-From there, you can get all locations from your account, and for each of these locations, and get the declared devices.
+From there, you can get all locations from your account, and for each of these locations, get the declared devices.

 All communcations are not done directly with the gateway.
 This library communicates with gardena web services hosted on internet and then, Gardena services communicates with the gateways and the devices.
-When asking for a refresh, the information is not immediately updated but only after a few seconds.
+That's why, when asking for a refresh, the information is not immediately updated but only after a few seconds.

 ### Authentication

-You need to authenticate with your email and passwords created on this site : https://sg-api.dss.husqvarnagroup.net/sg-1/index/ios/.
-The library manages the token for you then.
+You need to authenticate with your email and passwords created on this [site] (https://sg-api.dss.husqvarnagroup.net/sg-1/index/ios/) or the IOS/Android application.
+The
+library manages the token
+for you then.
 An exception is raised if authentication fails.